-DakhaBrakha is world-music quartet from Kyiv, Ukraine.
-Reflecting fundamental elements of sound and soul, Ukrainian “ethno chaos” band DakhaBrakha, create a world of unexpected new music.
+DAKHABRAKHA is a world-music quartet from Kyiv, Ukraine.
+Reflecting the fundamental elements of sound and soul, the Ukrainian “ethno chaos” band DakhaBrakha creates a world of unexpected new music.

 The name DakhaBrakha is original, outstanding and authentic at the same time.
 It means “give/take” in the old Ukrainian language.

-DakhaBrakha was created in 2004 at the Kyiv Center of Contemporary Art “DAKH” by the avant-garde theatre director – Vladyslav Troitskyi.
-Theatre work has left its mark on the band performances – their shows have never been staged without the scenic effects.
+DakhaBrakha was created in 2004 at the Kyiv Center of Contemporary Art “DAKH” by the avant-garde theater director Vladyslav Troitskyi.
+Theater work has left its mark on the band’s performances – their shows have never been staged without the scenic effects.

-At the crossroads of Ukrainian folklore and theatre, their musical spectrum is at first intimate then riotous, plumbing the depths of contemporary roots and rhythms, inspiring “cultural and artistic liberation”.
+At the crossroads of Ukrainian folklore and theater, their musical spectrum is at first intimate then riotous, plumbing the depths of contemporary roots and rhythms, inspiring “cultural and artistic liberation.”

-DakhaBrakha has played more than 300 concerts and performances and has taken part in numerous international festivals in Ukraine, France, Great Britain, Ireland, Austria, Slovenia, Netherlands, Belgium, Czech Republic, Slovakia, Rumunia, Italy, Spaine, Portugal, Greece, Germany, Finland, Denmark, Sweden, Norvegia, Russia, Belarus, Georgia, Hungary, Poland, Chine, Australia, USA, Canada, Columbia.
+DakhaBrakha has played more than 300 concerts and performances and has taken part in numerous international festivals in Ukraine, France, Great Britain, Ireland, Austria, Slovenia, Netherlands, Belgium, Czech Republic, Slovakia, Rumania, Italy, Spain, Portugal, Greece, Germany, Finland, Denmark, Sweden, Norvegia, Russia, Belarus, Georgia, Hungary, Poland, China, Australia, USA, Canada, and Colombia.

-He is the only representative of the countryside in the band.
+Marko Halanevych is the only representative of the countryside in the band.
 He was born at the Krushenivka village at the Vinnitskiy region in the family of village intellectuals.
-He graduated from the faculty of the Ukrainian philology, but came into the theatre, became an actor of the Centre of Contemporary Art “DAKH” and then accidentally found himself working with the band.
-Marko is fond of design – he creates the visual images of DakhaBrakha and at “DAKH” theatre where he continues to perform on stage as an actor.
+He graduated from the faculty of the Ukrainian philology, but came into the theater, became an actor of the Centre of Contemporary Art “DAKH” and then accidentally found himself working with the band.
+Marko is fond of design – he creates the visual images of DakhaBrakha and at “DAKH” theater, where he continues to perform on stage as an actor.

-She has played Ukrainian ethnic music since her early childhood.
+Iryna Kovalenko has played Ukrainian ethnic music since her early childhood.
 Moreover, she has graduated from the faculty of folklore.
 She is fond of yoga, yachting, rowing.
 Ira is responsible for the “brass section” of the group, as she easily gets the feel of different musical instruments.
-She also performs at the “Dakh” theatre as an actress.
+She also performs at the “Dakh” theater as an actress.

-She is one of the specialists at the folklore department of the National University of Ukraine.
-When Lena has the time off, she prepares the Candidate’s dissertation about traditional Ukrainian wedding songs.
-She is fond of driving, sewing and interior design.
+Olena Tsybulska is one of the specialists at the folklore department of the National University of Ukraine.
+When Lena has time off, she prepares her dissertation about traditional Ukrainian wedding songs.
+She is fond of driving, sewing, and interior design.

-She professionally studied folklore and is a self-taught virtuoso cellist.
+Nina Garenetska professionally studied folklore and is a self-taught virtuoso cellist.
 She is the most open-minded member of the band and is up for collaborating with other musicians.
-Nina is fond of travelling, photography, fancywork and adornment creation.
+Nina is fond of travelling, photography, fancywork, and adornment creation.